redox-os/book/src/ch08-06-build-system-reference.md

 ## Pinned commits

-The build system pin the last working commit of the submodules, if some submodule is broken because of some commit, the pinned commit avoid the fetch of this broken commit, thus pinned commits increase the development stability (broken changes aren't passed for developers/testers).
+The build system pin the last working commit of the submodules, if some submodule is broken because of some commit, the pinned commit avoid the fetch of this broken commit, thus pinned commits increase the development stability (broken changes aren't passed for developers and testers).

 (When you run `make pull` the build system update the submodule folders based on the last pinned commit)